 12 Accurate Chart Patterns Proven Profitable & Reliable

-How To Detect & Trade Profitable Stock Chart Patterns.
+How To Detect & Trade Profitable Stock Chart Patterns with Our Video Guides.

 This table shows the chart pattern success rate/probability of a price increase in a bull market and the average price increase after emerging from the pattern.
 For example, the inverse head and shoulders pattern has an 89% chance of success when the price moves up through the resistance level, and the average gain is 45%.